Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

 That’s because the central focus of this institution is corrective exercise.

-Any other careers in fitness and sports science require you to qualify with a degree of tons of experience and other supporting credentials.
+Any other fitness and sports science careers require you to qualify with tons of experience and other supporting credentials.

 Many professions in fitness offer a valuable in-demand service, but not many are specifically geared towards long-term lifestyle improvement.